GewelsJI/Hybrid-Eloss/README.md

 Before the experiments, please download the necessary files from Cowtransfer Drive:

-1. Training/Testing dataset used in our paper can be downloaded from this [link](https://pan.baidu.com/s/10kImoHQ59t_kMXTQT4W3gg) (code: smnp).
+1. Training/Testing dataset used in our paper can be downloaded from [baidu drive](https://pan.baidu.com/s/10k18ATzXT--G6C5uvEyfIA?pwd=5mdp).
 Put them into `./data/`.

-2. The pre-trained weights generated from corresponding methods with different types of loss functions can be downloaded from this [link](https://gepengji.cowtransfer.com/s/87a0b066630f40).
+2. The pre-trained weights generated from corresponding methods with different types of loss functions can be downloaded from this [baidu drive](https://pan.baidu.com/s/1d_Rr59Ol-7ji5_EVj9-hYQ?pwd=stfq).
 Note that there are three tasks in our extension experiments, and thus, please move three snapshots to the corresponding path: `./scripts/SCRN/snapshots/`, `./scripts/SINet/snapshots/`, and `./scripts/PraNet/snapshots/`, respectively.

-3. The prediction map can be downloaded from [link](https://gepengji.cowtransfer.com/s/d27056171c6049).
+3. The prediction map can be downloaded from [baidu drive](https://pan.baidu.com/s/1e2ntRaG0OgPxE_XqMLlSPw?pwd=nimq).
 Similar to the last operation, please move three snapshots to the corresponding path: `./scripts/SCRN/res/`, `./scripts/SINet/res/`, and `./scripts/PraNet/res/`, respectively.

 ### Task-1: Salient Object detection